Peyman-HK/Stabilized-HiDe-MK/README.md

 CPU: 4+ cores, 3.3+ GHz

-We examined the codes on both local computer and remotly.
+We examined the codes on both local computer and remote.

 ### Software requirements

 #### OS Requirements

 The package is tested on Windows 10 and Mac OS operating systems.

-The CRAN package should be compatible with Windows, Mac.
+We did not test it with Linux operating systems.
 Before setting up the HiDe-MK package, users should have R version 3.4.0 or higher, Python version 3.6.0, Keras 2.4 and Tensorflow 2.1 or Keras 2.6 and Tensorflow 2.6.
 Several packages and dependencies should be set up from CRAN and Python libraries as well.